Let’s face it…

 48. Get and display testimonials.
 Back up what you offer by positive feedback from past and present customers.

 49. Be careful with advertising.
 Only display ads on your blog if the income is too good to refuse.
 If you do, keep the ads relevant to your audience.

 50. Consider affiliate marketing.
 When you’ve reached the point where you actually have a substantial list, it might make sense to recommend quality products that will solve some of your audience’s problems.

 51. Venture into creating your own products and running continuity programs.
-Multiple income streams… The name of the game.
+Multiple money-making income streams… The name of the game.